 Do you suspect your headaches are worse on hot days?
 Have you noticed your stomach often hurts a couple of hours after drinking coffee?
-If so, learn how you can use Guava's tools to draw relationships between symptoms and your daily lifestyle.
+If so, a symptom tracking app can help you track symptoms over time, spot patterns, and identify triggers that may be contributing to how you feel day to day.

 1. Log your symptoms

 Find the “symptoms” button at the top of your today tab and start adding your symptoms.
 To gain helpful insights, it’s important to log your symptoms every day they occur for at least 30 days.
-Our body map can help you keep track of if a symptom is migrating throughout your body or staying consistently in the same place.
+The body map can help you keep track of whether a symptom is migrating throughout your body or staying consistently in the same place.
+You can also add tags to specify details, like "itchy" or "painful."

 2. Log other factors